FedGg/fedgg.github.io/_notes/We exist in a complex web of ever changing relations.md

 title: We Exist In A Complex Web Of Ever Changing Relations
 tags:
   - Propositions
-category:
-  - Propositions
+category: Propositions
 date: 2025-10-15
+updated: 2025-12-06
 ---

-From Helgoland & Umbuntu
+Whitehead, Rovelli (Helgoland), Umbuntu
-To complexity science
+Complexity science

-This is a placeholder, I will publish a note when ready
+This is a placeholder, work in progress, I will publish a note soon